-The Judy Nicholson Kidney Cancer Foundation is dedicated to furthering awareness and education, providing support, and funding research.
+Judy Nicholson Kidney Cancer Foundation is dedicated to providing patients, survivors, and caregivers with education and support.

-The Judy Nicholson Kidney Cancer Foundation, is a charitable organization made up of patients, family members, physicians, researchers, and other health professionals.
-We are dedicated specifically to the eradication of death and suffering from renal cancers.
+The Judy Nicholson Kidney Cancer Foundation is a charitable organization made up of patients, family members, caregivers, physicians, researchers, and other health professionals.
+Dedicated specifically to the education, awareness and eradication of suffering from renal cancers.
 We fund, promote, educate families and physicians, and serve as an advocate on behalf of patients at the state and federal levels in the United States and globally.

 Helping those in need

 "I began working with the Judy Nicholson Kidney Cancer Foundation because I believe in their message of awareness.
-Too many people struggle with not knowing how to combat Kidney Cancer in particular as there is no early detection available.
-I love being a part of a foundation that is eager to help those in need."
+There is no early detection available.
+I love being a part of a foundation that is eager to help those in need.
+Too many people struggle with not knowing how to combat Kidney Cancer."

 — Scott N., JNKCF Volunteer